martonban/TinyTechnicalArtProjects/README.md

 ![Cover](Screenshots/3d_course_1.png)
 ![Cover](Screenshots/3d_course_2.png)

-## 01 - 2D Shaders Collection
+## 01 - 2D Shaders Collection <Godot 4.2.1>
-coming soon...
+WORK IN PROGRESS.....

 ## 02 - 3D Shaders Collection <Godot 4.2.1>
 These are my own developed 3D shaders in godot.
 In this project there is only one scene, where every shader I devloped is there.

+### Particle System

 ### Wet Stone Shader
 I created a simple stone shader.
 The developers have a control over the moisture on the stone surface.
 I get a PBR materiial from Polyhaven.
-After I applied on a model created in belnder I modified different parameters of the material based on some noise texture.  <br><br><br>
+After I applied on a model created in belnder I modified different parameters of the material based on some noise texture. <br><br>
 **Scrennshots:**
 ![Cover](Screenshots/stone_shader_beta.png)

+## 03 - Lost In Random Recreation <Godot 4.2.1>
+I played the amazing Lost In Random.
+And I saw a pretty cool scene wich I want to recreate in godot.
+WORK IN PROGRESS.....